- About Us

 - Representing victims of the Charlottesville attacks in a civil rights lawsuit against white supremacists who conspired to engage in racially-motivated violence

-- Representing victims of consumer fraud in a class action RICO case against President Trump, his family, and his business
+- Representing victims of consumer fraud in a case against President Trump, his family, and his business

-On behalf of leading scholars and civil rights groups, Joshua has filed amicus briefs in cases regarding the exclusion of transgender persons from the military, the addition of a citizenship question to the census, the imposition of broad religious exemptions from the ACA’s contraceptive coverage requirement, state policies denying Medicaid coverage for gender-affirming surgeries, and the denial of service to same-sex couples based on religious objections.
+On behalf of leading scholars and civil rights groups, Joshua has filed amicus briefs in cases regarding the exclusion of transgender persons from the military, the addition of a citizenship question to the census, the imposition of broad religious exemptions from the ACA’s contraceptive coverage requirement, the need for due process limits on suggestive in-court eyewitness identifications, the role of Bivens remedies in deterring deadly misconduct by federal agents, the illegality of state policies denying Medicaid coverage for gender-affirming surgeries, and the denial of service to same-sex couples based on religious objections.
 In 2018, Joshua represented a student-led LGBT Pride organization in Starkville, Mississippi, in a successful constitutional challenge to the city’s denial of a parade permit.

 In 2017 and 2018, Joshua filed an amicus brief on behalf of constitutional law scholars opposing the travel ban policy.
 In its en banc opinion upholding an injunction against President Trump’s order, the Fourth Circuit cited his brief several times.
 The Economist called this brief a “persuasive and skillfully targeted argument,” and Slate described the opinion as “a striking vindication of the constitutional theory put forth in an amicus brief by a group of scholars led by . . .
 Joshua Matz.”
 When the travel ban cases reached the Supreme Court, Justice Sotomayor quoted from Joshua’s brief in her dissent.